BIBI78/NewDiceGame/README.md

  # CSS
   - No errors were returned when passing through the official CSS [W3 validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbibi78.github.io%2FNewDiceGame%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 ![CSS](assets/images/csscheck.png)
- - There are warninggs which I talk about in the  Bugs section below.
+ - There are warnings which I talk about in the  Bugs section below.

  # Java Script
   - JS Hint returned no errors.
 There are warnings though which I explain in the "Bugs" section.[JH Hint](https://jshint.com/)